BLOGS

-Post pandemic recovery represents an opportunity to increase accountant diversity
+Opportunity to increase accountant diversity post-pandemic

 The strength and beauty in CPA diversity